EmilPopovic/Projekt-Gaj/README.md

 ## The Command Message

 The command message should look something like this.
-It will be located in the `shteffs-disco` text channel which Shteff will create on it's own.
+It will be located in the `shteffs-disco` text channel which Shteff will create on his own.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/104315710/232210368-cddebad3-6807-4ef4-ae83-87159c8f96dd.png">